Spelling Rules and Generalizations

 • Silent e helps keep some words from looking like plurals, as in please ~ not pleas, and house ~ not hous.

-• v does not appear at the end of words, so the silent e gives these words orthographic regularity, as in dove, love, shove, have.
+• Also, v does not appear at the end of words, so the silent e gives these words orthographic regularity, as in dove, love, shove, have.

 How do I know if I use silent e or a vowel digraph?
 Learn the words as homophones!